IBMStockTrader/stocktrader-operator/helm-charts/stocktrader/README.md

 ## Prerequisites

 The user must install and configure (or point to existing installations of) the following dependencies:
-* A relational (JDBC-compliant) database, such as IBM DB2
+* A relational (JDBC-compliant) database, such as IBM DB2 or PostgreSQL

 The following dependencies are optional:
-* IBM MQ Advanced for Developers (enables notifications)
+* An MQ product, such as IBM MQ Series, or Apache ActiveMQ (enables notifications)
-* IBM Operational Decision Manager (enables loyalty level determination)
+* IBM Operational Decision Manager (enables loyalty level determination - can use a serverless function instead)
-* IBM Cloudant (enables account metadata)
+* A CouchDB database, such as IBM Cloudant (enables account metadata)
-* IBM Event Streams (enables Trade History and its return-on-investment calculation)
+* A Kafka service, such as IBM Event Streams (enables Trade History and its return-on-investment calculation)
 * Mongo DB (enables Trade History and its return-on-investment calculation)
 * Redis (enables stock quote caching)

-The user must create and configure the following services in the IBM Cloud:
-* Watson Tone Analyzer
-* API Connect
-* Cloud Functions

 The [stocktrader-helm project](../README.md) provides instructions for setting up these dependencies.